-(a) QUIZZES: We will have a weekly quiz on most Thursdays (see the Calendar).
 We will drop the two lowest quiz scores, and the resulting average will account for 20% of the overall grade.

-Because you can drop two of the quizzes, there will be no make-up quizzes, so use your two drops wisely!
-Student athletes need to make arrangements in advance of missing quizzes or exams.

-(b) EXAMS: We will have three exams and a final exam.
-The exam dates will be: Monday, Sept 30, Thursday, October 31, and Thursday, Dec 5.
-These dates will not change, so make your plans appropriately.
+Because you can drop two of the quizzes, there will be no make-up quizzes unless your absence is college authorized (for example, you were ill and went to the Health Center, or you went on a college-authorized field trip), so use your two drops wisely!
+Student athletes need to make arrangements in advance of missing quizzes or exams. - EXAMS: We will have three exams and a final exam.
+The exam dates will be: Tuesday, Feb 10, Thursday, Mar 12 (which is the Thursday before Spring Break), and Monday, May 5th.
+These dates will not change, so make your travel plans appropriately.
 Overall, the exams will make up 60% of the overall grade (equally weighted).

 The final will be administered at the time published on the Registrar's website and will be comprehensive.
 The Final Exam will be worth 20% of your overall grade.
-Be sure to note when your final exam is scheduled before making your travel arrangements for the Winter break!